phe-sto/google-images-download/README.rst

 Examples
 ========

-- If you are calling this library from another python file, below is the sample code
+- If you are calling this library from another Python file, below is the sample code

 .. code-block:: python